Skip to content

-Serving in the military is a proud tradition for countless men and women around the world.
+Serving in the military is a proud tradition for countless people around the world.
 However, it's not just your cousin who wants to serve his country or your former ROTC buddies who end up enlisting.
-For many celebrities, the military is the first step in their long road to fame.
+For many celebrities, the military was the first step in their long road to fame.

-Not only does a military career provide a steady paycheck before you start selling out stadiums and snagging blockbuster roles, it can also provide the much-needed discipline required to tough it out in showbiz.
-For these celebs, the military started them on the hard-earned path to the stardom they're enjoying today.
+Not only does a military career provide a steady paycheck before you start selling out stadiums or snagging blockbuster roles—it can also provide the much-needed discipline required to tough it out in showbiz.
+For these stars, the military started them on the hard-earned path to the stardom most are still enjoying today.
+Read on to learn more.

 1